abcarroll/uncurses/README.md

 uncurses includes textual descriptions and prototype names, many verbatim from the PHP Manual, which are (c) The PHP Documentation Group, and covered under the Creative Commons Attribution 3.0 License.
+The author claims no ownership of such material, and als# Uncurses (un - curses)
+## The **U**sable **n**urses library.

+If you've ever used the ncurses PHP extension, you know how frustrating it is.
+Uncurses makes ncurses a viable option for php-cli.
+It is the ncurses extension for PHP, wrapped in a PHP class, with an attempt to make the interface easier to use and a little more sane.

+ * New users, as well as prior uses of ncurses (php or C) will feel at home.
+ * Easy to create and manipulate command-line GUI's in signifiantly less code.
+ * Object oriented interface.
+Windows and panels represented by objects.
+ * No pass-by-reference to functions (methods).
+ * Subjectively better function (method) names over php-ncurses.
+ * Consistent return values and method parameters that make sense.
+ * Entire code base documented via phpdoc.
+ * Removed functions that aren't necessary in the context of PHP.
+ * Combined many C-wrapped functions into single PHP methods.

+## Heavy Development ##
+Uncurses is under  heavy development.
+Many parts of the API is usable and stable.
+However, a large portion of the code was auto-generated from ncurses documentation, and only exist as pass-through `ncurses_*` functions.
+These functions are marked as deprecated via phpdoc.

+It's my goal that Uncurses will become a __consistent__ interface.
+If the underlying PHP extension changes, the Uncurses API will stay the same.
+However, I am still working on producing the first usable copy of Uncurses.
+Until "that" point, expect drastic, code-breaking changes.

+## Improvements
+Aside from the obvious object orientation, if you are a previous user either php-ncurses or the ncurses C library, you will find a a few differences:

+ * As mentioned before, return values are more PHP-like.
+Most functions return ``true`` or ``false``, while php-ncurses confusingly returns an integer zero for success, and non-zero for failure.
+(This makes more sense in the C library, but not in PHP).

+ * Uncurses folds many php-ncurses functions into single methods to reduce footprint, documentation, and frustration.
+For example, instead of two separate functions `ncurses_mvaddstr()` and `ncurses_addstr()`, with one moving to the Y, X given, and the other not, I reduced this into single methods, like `$object->addstr($text, [$y, [$x]])`.
+If you specify the `$y, $x`, you get expected result of moving the cursor.
+If you do not, you get the expected result of not moving the cursor.

+ * In php-ncurses, for a large part there are two identical-acting functions for every operation: one for a specific window, one for the root window (and then, sometimes a third for panels).
+For example, previously if you wanted to refresh the whole screen, you called ``ncurses_refresh()``, and if you wanted to refresh a specific window, you would call ``ncurses_wrefresh($window)``.
+Objects simplify this drastically: To refresh the screen, you would call ``Uncurses::refresh()``, and to refresh a specific window, you would call ``$window->refresh()``.

+ * Removal of redundant functions.
+Some ncurses functions really didn't make sense in the context of PHP, such as the 'n' functions, which output text to the specified length.
+If you wanted to do this, you probably would have used PHP's `substr()` instead to begin with.

+ * Return values are more in-line with what you expect in PHP.
+If you use the ncurses C library, it makes more sense in that context as there are supporting constants.
+However, when translated to PHP, we end up with oddities such as -1 for errors, and 0 for success.
+Uncurses typically returns boolean `true` and `false` where obvious, and arrays for "getters".
+See the phpdoc for individual functions.

+## Getting started ##

+This section needs to be expanded.
+See ``extras/sample.php`` for a working example.

+## License ##
+Uncurses is licensed under a BSD-like license.

-The author claims no ownership of such material, and also extends a huge thanks the PHP Documentation Group for their work.
+Uncurses includes textual descriptions and prototype names, many verbatim from the PHP Manual, which are (c) The PHP Documentation Group, and covered under the Creative Commons Attribution 3.0 License.
+The author claims no ownership of such material, and also extends a huge thanks the PHP Documentation Group for their work.o extends a huge thanks the PHP Documentation Group for their work.